azmainadel/azmainadel.github.io/_posts/2020-07-09-github-repos-you-should-star.md

 **Stars: 136,402**

 What is awesome?
-Only awesome is awesome.
 This is the unofficial wiki of the most awesome GitHub repositories.
-The awesome lists include tutorials, libraries, documentation, etc.
+The categorized and detailed lists include tutorials, libraries, documentation, etc.
-See how many times I used the word 'awesome'?
-Well, this repo is truly awesome.
+Well, this repo is truly awesome indeed.

 ## <a href="https://github.com/EbookFoundation/free-programming-books" target="_blank">Free Programming Books</a>